 Movement therapy.
-Mobilization of the affected body part, begun immediately following a diagnosis of CRPS, is crucial to help prevent contractures (the tightening of muscles or joints), and to maintain function.
-Therapy may include a combination of passive and active movements; the best treatment for your specific condition will be determined by your physical therapist.
+Mobilizing (moving) the affected body part immediately after a diagnosis of CRPS is crucial to help prevent contractures (the tightening of muscles or joints) and maintain function.
+Physical therapy may include a combination of passive and active movements.
+Your physical therapist will determine the best treatment for your specific condition.

-Mirror Box Therapy.
-Usually introduced as the third step in a typical GMI protocol, mirror box therapy requires an individual to exercise their unaffected limb in front of a mirror, while watching the reflection, as if their affected limb were performing the exercise.
+- Mirror box therapy.
+This is usually added as the third step in GMI.
+It requires a person to exercise their unaffected limb in front of a mirror while watching their reflection, as if their affected limb is performing the exercise.

 Can This Injury or Condition Be Prevented?

-Unfortunately, the actual mechanisms behind CRPS are yet to be completely understood.
+Unfortunately, the processes behind CRPS are not yet understood entirely.
 Therefore, there is currently no clear way to predict or prevent its onset.
-However, early detection of signs and symptoms related to CRPS will help you and your medical providers begin early management, which may improve your long-term outcomes.
+However, early detection of signs and symptoms related to CRPS will help you and your health care providers begin early management, which may improve your long-term quality of life.

-Upon diagnosis, your physical therapist will work with you to develop strategies to better understand and manage your symptoms.
+Upon diagnosis, your physical therapist will work with you to develop strategies to better understand and manage your symptoms and help avoid any new problems developing.
 Patients with CRPS are encouraged to:

 - Learn all you can about the syndrome.
-As with many conditions, education is key to maintaining function and good health when experiencing CRPS.
-Understanding some of the underlying mechanisms affecting your CRPS may help you better manage it daily.
+As with many conditions, education is key to maintaining function and good health.
+Understanding some of the underlying mechanisms affecting CRPS may help you better manage it daily.

 - Keep moving.
-It is important that you continue to move the affected limb following your diagnosis of CRPS, to help prevent contractures and secondary effects such as dystonia.
+It is important that you continue to move the affected limb following your diagnosis of CRPS.
+This will help prevent the tightening of muscles and joints and secondary effects such as dystonia.

 - Learn relaxation exercises.
-Individuals with CRPS often report a variety of pain triggers in their daily lives, such as stress at work, loud city noises, an uncomfortable living situation, and so on.
+People with CRPS often report various pain triggers in their daily lives, such as stress at work, worries about further injury and disability, loud noises, an uncomfortable living situation, and so on.
 Your physical therapist will teach you helpful ways to relax your body and calm your nervous system.

 What Kind of Physical Therapist Do I Need?

-- A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in Physical Therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+- A physical therapist who is a board-certified clinical specialist in orthopedics or neurology or who completed a residency or fellowship in one of these areas.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.